Skip to main content

 The following table summarizes the annual diversions from McPhee reservoir averaged across the last 15 years.
 Note that there is water released downstream year-round for the fishery as well as semi-regular controlled releases from the dam during the runoff season.

-Project water user chart
+Project water user graphic

 HOW MANY IRRIGATED ACRES DOES THE DOLORES PROJECT SERVE?